Skip to content

 Relevant Published, Peer-Reviewed Research

-Currently, there are no published, peer-reviewed research studies for Helping Men Recover: A Program for Treating Addiction (HMR).
+• There are currently no published, peer-reviewed research studies on outcomes with the appropriate target population for the topic area(s) in which Helping Men Recover: A Program for Treating Addiction has been reviewed.

 Additional References